 Aubra and father, George, are both heart survivors.
 Aubra was born with ventral septal defect – a hole in the heart – and had major heart surgery at the tender age of two.
 Thanks to the operation, today Aubra lives a normal life and strives to stay healthy.
 In 2014, her own father faced a heart emergency.
 George had a heart attack and needed triple bypass surgery.
 He has recovered well and joined Aubra at the Heart and Stroke Walk as a red cap survivor.

-Brooke is a popular radio host on MOVIN 92.5 FM, injecting fun and laughter into everyone’s day through Brooke & Jubal In The Morning.
-She is expecting her first child and says that being pregnant has given her family a real reason to live healthier.
+Brooke is a popular radio host on MOViN 92.5 ALL THE HITS, injecting fun and laughter into everyone’s day through Brooke & Jubal In The Morning.
+In 2014 she had her first child – the adorable Norah.
+Having a child has given her family a real reason to live healthier.
 Brooke and the radio station have supported Go Red for many years.

 Many women in Elizabeth’s family have been diagnosed with heart disease, including her mother and grandmother.
 Elizabeth’s personal connection to the cause and belief in encouraging women and their families to stay healthy prompted her to chair the 2015 Seattle Go Red For Women Luncheon.
 Elizabeth is Vice President and General Manager of the Boeing 777 program.
 She is a mechanical and aerospace engineer by training.

 Marni became involved with the American Heart Association many years ago, after learning that heart disease runs in her family.
 Once she found out heart disease is largely preventable, Marni made it a priority to spread the message.
 Marni is an active wife and mother of three, who makes healthy living part of her family’s daily life.
 She anchors the evening news on Q13 FOX.